thelightdesigner/kmthoms2-ma402-petsc4py/README.md

 ## Challenges & Debugging
  - The one-shot failed because of naming errors and faulty configuration as expected.
- - API Discrepancies: The initial AI output hallucinated certain method names like createSeqDense and getArrayRead
+ - The initial AI output hallucinated certain method names like createSeqDense and getArrayRead
  - I restructured the procedural C code into a more Pythonic class-based architecture (SimpleSystem and HardSystem) to manage the residual (formFunction) and Jacobian (formJacobian) callbacks.
   - Setting up the environment on WSL took a long time because of the PETSc C headers (3.24.4) with the petsc4py version to avoid compilation failures during wheel building.